baltpeter/benjamin-altpeter.de/content/post/static-file-cdn-s3-cloudfront.md

 When uploading files to your bucket, make sure to grant public read access to the objects if you want them to be accessible from the web, otherwise they will just show a 403 error.

-If you want to, you can upload custom `index.html` and `error.html` documents in the root of your bucket that will be shown to users when they visit your bare CDN domain or get an error respectively.
+If you want to, you can upload custom `index.html` and `error.html` documents in the root of your bucket that will be shown to users when they visit your bare CDN domain or get an error, respectively.

-Enjoy your new CDN.
 I hope this post was helpful to you.
+Enjoy your new CDN!